 - Body language from a student is critical.
 Students should never hang on the barre, stand with crossed arms or talk back to the teacher.

-- Hair should be in a bun for all ballet classes.
+Hair should be in a bun for all ballet classes.
 All other classes hair must be in a bun or pulled back off the face.
 A pony tail hitting the student in the eyes during turns is unacceptable as it forces the student to develop bad habits.
-Hair everywhere and everyone looking different is very distracting to what is the focus of the class.
+Hair everywhere and everyone looking different is very distracting.

-- Fellow student support acknowledges each others accomplishments.
-(Applause)
+- Fellow students should support and acknowledges each

-- Acknowledgement of every teacher should always be a part of every student’s classroom etiquette. ( Reverance).
+isonly allowed in the kitchen area.
+No smoking allowed anywhere.
+Acknowledgementof every teacher should always be a part of every student’s classroom etiquette. ( Reverance).